WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 While fungibility is an essential property of good money, Bitcoin has its limitations in this area.
 Numerous fungibility improvements have been proposed; however, none of them have addressed the privacy issues in full.
-ZeroLink is designed so that no participant or outside observer can spy on the user.
+WabiSabi is designed so that no participant, outside observer or even the coordinator can spy on the user.
-The scope of ZeroLink is not limited to a single transaction, it extends to transaction chains and it addresses various network layer deanonymizations.
+The scope of WabiSabi is not limited to a single transaction, it extends to transaction chains and it addresses various network layer deanonymizations.
 However, its scope is limited to Bitcoin's first layer.
 Even if an off-chain anonymity solution gets widely adopted, ultimately the entrance and exit transactions will always be settled on-chain.
 Therefore, there will always be need for on-chain privacy.